 The Arabs drew their maps like this:

 Draw your own map of the world from memory with your own town as the center.
 Begin at your town and expand your map outward showing only places you have actually traveled to.
 Include roads (trade routes), other towns, mountains and rivers, and major landmarks that are important to you.
 What is your worldview?
+If you’re young, your worldview might only consist of your neighborhood and the places you visit often.

 - Worldview means much more than how you literally see the world; it also includes how you philosophically view the world.
 Do you believe in good and evil?
 Do you believe in relative morality or absolute morality?
 Do you believe that a deity is involved in the creation and maintenance of this world?
 Do you believe that people have good natures or evil natures?
 All of these beliefs contribute to your worldview.
-It is very hard for people with different world views to have a conversation about anything meaningful because their definitions and the way they see the world are so opposed.
+It is very hard for people with different worldviews to have a conversation about anything meaningful because their definitions and the way they see the world are so opposed.

 - Try to draw a map of the whole world from memory.
 Which coastlines and shapes do you remember best?
 Are the ones closest to home?
 Probably.
 We all focus on our own home before far off places, as is proper.